Ogletree rallies to beat Augenstein in US Amateur final

 PINEHURST, N.C.
+(AP) — Andy Ogletree was in danger of being blown out of the U.S. Amateur final.
+He kept his poise — and his confidence — and came back to win.

-(AP) — Andy Ogletree won the U.S. Amateur on Sunday, rallying to beat John Augenstein 2 and 1.
+Ogletree won the U.S. Amateur on Sunday, rallying to beat John Augenstein 2 and 1.

+“Everyone on (his Georgia Tech) team says Andy’s blood pressure’s got to be negative,” Ogletree quipped.

 Ogletree was 4 down early in the morning round of the 36-hole final at Pinehurst’s renovated No. 4, but won four of the final seven holes on the No. 2 course to claim the championship matchup of 21-year-old college seniors.

+“I showed a lot of resilience out there and never gave up,” Ogletree said.
+“Kept telling myself I’m going to win this tournament and always believed that.
+Even when I was 4 down through six (holes), I just kept telling myself … keep hitting fairways, keep hitting greens and it’ll eventually go your way.”

-The Mississippian became the third Georgia Tech player to win the U.S. Amateur, joining Matt Kuchar and Bobby Jones.
+The Mississippian became the third Georgia Tech player to win the Amateur, joining 1997 winner Matt Kuchar and five-time champion Bobby Jones.

 He ended it on the 17th, sticking his tee shot on the par-3 hole on the green and two-putting for par.
 Augenstein placed his tee shot on the left fringe and four-putted for a double bogey.